ManuRS/SSH-Alert/README.md

 crontab -e
 ```

-- Select your text editor if is your fisrt time
+- Select your text editor if is your fisrt time using cron

 - Add this lines: